 REQUIRED TEXTS AND/OR RESOURCES: Required texts and/or readings will vary by the instructor.
-They may include plays of note from the eras that will be studied, samples of other plays, essays, or articles.
+They may include books on methodologies, repertoire, or samples of scripts.

-COURSE STUDENT LEARNING OUTCOMES
+COURSE STUDENT LEARNING OUTCOMES:

 On successful completion of this course, students will be able to do the following: